opensearch-project/project-website/_posts/2025-08-25-advancing-search-with-opensearch-v3-neural-sparse-models-and-mulitilingual-retrieval-model.markdown

 Combined with expanded training data, this enables v3-distill to achieve higher relevance without sacrificing efficiency.

 ### GTE architecture with LLM teachers

-The GTE backbone strengthens semantic representation and handles much longer inputs, while LLM-based teacher signals offer richer ranking guidance.
+The GTE architecture strengthens semantic representation and handles much longer inputs, while LLM-based teacher signals offer richer ranking guidance.
 This combination allows v3-gte to deliver the highest relevance scores among all OpenSearch sparse retrievers.

-With these advancements, the v3 series delivers substantial improvements in search relevance while preserving the hallmark speed, efficiency, and inference-free advantages of previous generations.
-This ensures that OpenSearch users can achieve state-of-the-art retrieval performance without compromising scalability or latency.

 ## Search relevance benchmarks

-Similar to the tests described in our previous blog post, we evaluated the search relevance of the models on BEIR benchmark.
-The search relevance results are shown in the table below.
-All v3‑series models outperform their v2 and v1 counterparts, with v3‑gte achieving the highest relevance scores across all tests and setting a new record for OpenSearch neural sparse retrieval models.
-Notably,  v3-gte sets a new state-of-the-art among publicly available sparse models.
+Similar to the tests described in our [previous blog post](https://opensearch.org/blog/neural-sparse-v2-models/), we evaluated the search relevance of the models on the BEIR benchmark.
+The search relevance results are shown in the following table.
+All v3 series models outperform their v2 and v1 counterparts, with v3‑gte achieving the highest relevance scores across all tests and setting a new record for OpenSearch neural sparse retrieval models.

 | Model                                      | Average | Trec-Covid | NFCorpus | NQ    | HotpotQA | FiQA  | ArguAna | Touche | DBPedia | SciDocs | FEVER | ClimateFEVER | SciFact | Quora |